permutationlock/aven.h/README.md

 defined in `aven.h`.
 E.g. the allocate
 function defined in `aven/arena.h` is `aven_arena_alloc`.

-When built as a separate static library using the build system (see below), the headers will only include the minimal freestanding C standard headers:
+When built as a separate translation unit using the build system (see below), the headers will only include the following C standard headers:
-`stddef.h`, `iso646.h`, `stdbool.h`, and `stdint.h`.
-If compiling for C11 then
+`stddef.h`, `iso646.h`, `stdbool.h`, `stdint.h`, and `stdassert.h`.
-`stdalign.h` and `stdnoreturn.h` are also included.
+If compiling for C11 then `stdalign.h` and `stdnoreturn.h` are also included.

-When used as a header only library (by defining the `AVEN_IMPLEMENTATION` macro) a small number of C standard library and basic POSIX headers will be included.
+When used as a header only library (by defining the `AVEN_IMPLEMENTATION` macro) a small number of other C standard library and basic POSIX headers will be included as well.
-For Windows builds bespoke definitions are used in lieu of including `windows.h`.
+For Windows builds bespoke definitions are used in lieu of `windows.h`.

 ## Building the library